nayu0419/stMMR/README.md

 ## Contact

-For any issues regarding the packages, please do not hesitate to submit an issue or contact us at <gaorui@sdu.edu.cn> and <zw@sdu.edu.cn>.
+For any issues regarding the packages, please do not hesitate to submit an issue or contact us at <gaorui@sdu.edu.cn> , <zw@sdu.edu.cn> and <zhiyuan@fudan.edu.cn>.